devlooped/RxFree/src/RxFree/readme.md

-An ultra-lightweight Rx source-only nuget to avoid depending on the full [System.Reactive](https://www.nuget.org/packages/System.Reactive) for `IObservable<T>` producers.
+An ultra-lightweight Rx source-only (C#) nuget to avoid depending on the full [System.Reactive](https://www.nuget.org/packages/System.Reactive) for `IObservable<T>` producers.